So, you’re wondering how to become a social media manager with no experience?

 - Law Firm

 I also began taking on more tasks in the social media realm, aside from just posting on the feed.
-I started performing hashtag & market research, posting stories, engaging with ideal clients, and launching various campaign initiatives to drive more sales at various quarterly points.
+Then I started performing hashtag & market research, posting stories, engaging with ideal clients, and launching various campaign initiatives to drive more sales at various quarterly points.

-I added more services and raised my prices.
+Adding more services and raised my prices.

 I quickly realized that running a bunch of social media accounts for businesses spanning across several niches is sort of exhausting.